neha-kay/Kiko-plus/_posts/2015-06-02-what-not-to-do-in-requests.md

 -----

+## What Not to Do in Couchsurfing Requests

 Before diving into good requests, let's look at some really bad requests and some mediocre requests.

 ### Examples: The Worst Requests